Jimbly/dcexjam2025/README.md

 * animate/grow critters on attack / hit
 * fix two hits on the same frame not showing floaters well
 * bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
+  * relatedly: moving backwards through a door and I could see the enemy on the other side
   * relatedly: always show monster behind (and diagonals?)
 * Deal with more than 4 players in battlezone list (scrollbar, dither, hide?)
 * click to move - ensure stop when enter (active?) battlezone